The EONS Breakthrough Cancer Pain Guidelines

 - Update and inform nurses of the current guidelines based on previously published evidence

-The breakthrough cancer pain guideline is published on this website.
+The breakthrough cancer pain guidelines are published in the Further Information column on this right of page.
 In addition, a complementary pocket guide was developed and piloted during the pain management workshop at the EAPC Congress in Prague in 2013.
-This pocket guide is also published on this website.
+This pocket guide is also published here.

 + Read the guidelines